elisaacienfuegos/REDESNEURONALES/README.md

-# REDES NEURONALES
+# NEURAL NETWORKS
-Trabajo final de Redes Neuronales: Predicción de la satisfacción de un cliente en Estados Unidos

-# Customer Satisfaction Prediction using Deep Learning
+# Final proyect: Customer Satisfaction Prediction in the United States using Deep Learning

 ## 1. Introduction